haohe/xpe_doc/manual/dbIntro.md

             <td>If present, its value is set to the group id of the group to which this record belongs, currently, only the first 64 are supported.
 It will be extended to support more groups.</td>
         </tr>
     </table>

+<h4>Best practises for designing a schema</h4>

+1. Always prefer simple types with fixed length to types with variable length such as string.
+2. Prefer utf8 to string if you do not need to tokenize the string.

 <h4>Access Control</h4>